kirtir985-png/netflix-content-analysis/README.md

 ![Netflix Dashboard](netflix_dashboard.png)

 ---
+## 📂 Dataset
+The analysis was performed on a publicly available Netflix Movies and TV Shows dataset.
+The source data was provided in Excel format and cleaned using Power Query before building the Power BI dashboard.

+--

 ## 🔑 Key Insights
 - TV Shows have shown significant growth compared to Movies in recent years